prawin-pp/tpearl-strapi/README.md

-# Tpearl API
+# Tpearl Strapi

-`tpearl-api` is a RESTful API built using the Strapi framework that allows you to manage products, product-addons, categories, and payment channels for an `tpearl-shop`.
+`tpearl-strapi` is a RESTful API built using the Strapi framework that allows you to manage products, product-addons, categories, and payment channels for an `tpearl-shop`.
 It provides endpoints for creating, reading, updating, and deleting resources, and supports authentication and authorization.

 ## Getting Started

 ### Prerequisites

-Before running `tpearl-api`, you must have the following installed:
+Before running `tpearl-strapi`, you must have the following installed:
 - Docker (v19 or later)

 ### Installation